 - Attach to the side of a building, barn, or post by using screws.

 Lastly, I love how this bee house looks, and it makes a beautiful and entertaining addition to any backyard garden.

-This bee house and the next one (#3) are both made by Crown Bees, which is a company started to specifically help and promote native bees, such as Mason and Leafcutter.
+This bee house and the next one (#3) are both made by Crown Bees, which is a company that started to specifically help and promote native bees, such as Mason and Leafcutter.

 I like that all of the products offered by Crown Bees are designed FOR BEES, not to look pretty in your garden.
 Unfortunately, most of the bee houses you see for sale are cheap products that have many design flaws and don’t help solitary bees.

 With that being said, here are some of the features of the Crown Bees Native Bee Station that make it irresistible to bees in your yard!